ductringuyen/GetWork/readme.md

-# Getting MEAN application code
+# GetWork - Getting MEAN application code

-Getting MEAN is published by Manning, and teaches readers how to develop web applications end-to-end using the MEAN stack.
+"Getting MEAN" is published by Manning, and teaches readers how to develop web applications end-to-end using the MEAN stack.

 ## The application at various stages